 John Stones’ knife-edge goal-line clearance was the perfect microcosm of a captivating contest in which several players impressed to the extreme.

-In a game that was almost immersive, watching the Portuguese international slide in on Trent Alexander-Arnold in stoppage-time was enough to give some armchair fans a stitch.
+In a game that was almost immersive, watching the ex-Monaco midfielder slide in on Trent Alexander-Arnold in stoppage-time was enough to give some armchair fans a stitch.

 The game’s postmortem revealed he covered more distance than any other player in a Premier League fixture this season.

-13.7 kilometres of lung-bursting effort thoroughly appreciated by his manager.
+13.7 kilometres of lung-bursting effort was thoroughly appreciated by his manager.

 “He did everything,” said Guardiola.
 “He won all the duels.